Arial Roots

 Acrylic and paper on canvas, 18 x 24” 2016

-Aerial Roots is a collaborative art installation exploring Ikebana, the Japanese art of flower arranging.
-Together with four members of the Washington DC chapter of Ikebana International—Sheila Advani, Diana Cull, Fay McLaren, and Rosalie Ingenito—we created a multidisciplinary exhibition combining live floral arrangements with paintings and sculpture.
+is a collaborative installation exploring Ikebana, the Japanese art of flower arranging.
+Working with four members of the Washington DC chapter of Ikebana International—Sheila Advani, Diana Cull, Fay McLaren, and Rosalie Ingenito—we created an exhibition combining live floral arrangements with paintings and sculpture.

 Rikka: Waterfall